At the heart of our social responsibility

 Medical ethics and bioethics: responsible practices and progress

 With new biotechnologies, scientific advances, public health priorities, stronger demand for transparency and data protection, we constantly improve and upgrade our ethical requirement in clinical research.
+We regularly issue and update our policies.

 Transparency: ongoing credibility and trust